exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ### Transitional transaction

 Anchoring pubkeys define the new Anchoring BTC-address.
-In order to prolong an anchoring chain, a new anchoring transaction should spend the previous anchoring address UTXO and send it to the new anchoring address.
+In order to prolong the anchoring chain, a new anchoring transaction should spend the previous anchoring address UTXO and send it to the new anchoring address.
 This transaction should be committed to the blockchain **before** the list of validators is changed.
 Thus the anchoring process is suspended.

 - The anchoring service waits until a common LECT is committed to the Bitcoin blockchain.
-- After a common LECT appears and is committed to the Bitcoin blockchain, the service waits until it gathers a sufficient number of confirmations (ex., `24`).
+- After the common LECT appears and is committed to the Bitcoin blockchain, the service waits until it gathers a sufficient number of confirmations (ex., `24`).
-- Next, a transitional Anchoring transaction proposal is generated.
+- Next, a transitional anchoring transaction proposal is generated.
 That transaction moves money to the new anchoring address.
-- As the anchoring chain has already been moved to the new anchoring address, Exonum nodes wait until the new validator set is applied; after that the anchoring process resumes.
+- As the anchoring chain has already been moved to the new anchoring address, Exonum nodes wait until the new validators set is applied; after that the anchoring process resumes.

 This process can suspend the anchoring transaction for a fairly large amount of time.
 For example, if the service waits for 24 confirmations, the total pause can last for 4-6 hours.

 If the latest LECT does not get enough confirmations before the Exonum blockchain moves to the new validators list, the anchoring chain is **BROKEN** and cannot be prolonged.
-To ensure that the anchoring chain is not broken during a change of the pubkeys list, the new configuration activation height should be set to a big enough value.
+To ensure that the anchoring chain is not broken during a change of the pubkeys list, the value of a new configuration activation height should be big enough.

 ## Recovering broken anchoring

 After the anchoring chain is broken, administrators must generate a new funding transaction to the new anchoring address and add it to the global configuration as the funding UTXO.
 A new anchoring chain will be produced, starting with this funding transaction.
 The very first anchoring transaction from this chain will include the optional [anchoring-recovering data chunk](#recovery-data-chunk) in the data output.

 ## Available API